-The Zentility support team is ready to support you as a customer or as someone looking to join Zentility and needs additional information.
+The Zentility support team is ready to support you as a customer or as someone looking to join Zentility and needs more information on our product or services.

 EXPAND EACH QUESTION TO REVEAL THE ANSWER